 NI Water’s Education Team Back to School

-While we are busy buying uniforms and new school shoes, NI Water’s education team are already set for another school year, and this year, we are also going into big school by expanding our Key Stage 3 Curriculum.
+Back to school can be a stressful time for everyone and while we are busy buying uniforms and new school shoes, NI Water’s education team are already set for another busy school year and looking forward to getting back into the classroom.

-With three dedicated vehicles to deliver the education programme across Northern Ireland, our team are ‘driving change’ through engaging with our young people about water education.
-Since 2007, over 140,000 pupils have learnt about the wonderful world of water and in 2017/18 alone, we visited 18,000 pupils!
+With three dedicated vehicles to deliver the education programme across Northern Ireland, our team are ‘driving change’ by engaging with our young people about water education.
+Since 2007, over 260,000 pupils have learnt about the wonderful world of water and despite the challenges the last year brought, in 2021/22 alone, we engaged with 18,587 pupils!

-For further information, please contact NI Water’s Press Office on 028 9035 4757 or email firstname.lastname@example.org.
+For further information, please contact NI Water’s Press Office email email@example.com.